404-unfound/404unfound/content/writeups/Spooky_23/If the key fits.../index.md

 This was a simple AES decrypting challenge.
 We are given a [flag.txt.aes](flag.txt.aes) file along with the random phrase.

+## The analysis

+As per the file extension, the flag.txt.aes file is encrypted using AES.
+Tools like AESCrypt, OpenSSL, etc. can be used to decrypt the file.
+However, we need the key to decrypt the file.

 ## Getting the Key

 Plugging the random phrase into a [Cipher Identifier](https://www.dcode.fr/cipher-identifier) online tool, it flagged it out as `Redefence Cipher` or `Base64 Coding`.

-I tried both tools, and base64 the actual key:
+I tried both tools, and Base64 decoding gave me the key:

 ```
 1l0v35ymm3tr1ck3t5!!!
 ```